vuejs/eslint-plugin-vue/docs/user-guide/README.md

   }
 ```

+The `parserOptions.parser` option can also specify an object to specify multiple parsers.
+See [vue-eslint-parser README](https://github.com/vuejs/vue-eslint-parser#readme) for more details.

 ### How does ESLint detect components?

 All component-related rules are applied to code that passes any of the following checks: